'Robo-journalism' no threat to journalist jobs, says Axel Springer CEO

 Springer, the publisher of top-selling German newspapers Bild and Welt, uses automated journalism to add coverage of soccer matches from the lower German leagues.

 “Our offering is broader, it is attracting more readers and it doesn’t kill the jobs of existing journalists.
-It is even stabilizing them,” Doepfner said.
+It is even stabilising them,” Doepfner said.

 Springer, which generates four-fifths of its core profit from digital, posted a double-digit gain in the first quarter.
 It reported a total of 2,867 journalists in 2017 versus 2,888 in 2016.